Yala National Park

 Take the train from Colombo to Matara or Beliatta (approx. 3–4 hours), then continue by taxi or bus to Yala (1.5–2.5 hours).
 No direct trains to Yala itself.

-Book a TrainBy Bus
+Book TrainBy Bus

 Frequent long-distance buses run from Colombo and major cities to Tissamaharama (gateway to Yala).
 From there, tuk-tuks or taxis can take you to the park.

-Book a BusBy Taxi
+Book BusBy Taxi

 Private taxis from Colombo take around 5–6 hours.
 Offers the most direct and comfortable option, with door-to-door convenience.

-Book a TaxiTravel Tips
+Book TaxiTravel Tips

 - Start safaris early in the morning or late afternoon for the best chance to spot wildlife